dil-dabalogh/estimator/NETWORK_SECURITY.md

 By default, the Estimation Tool API is **publicly accessible from anywhere in the world**.
 This document explains how to restrict access to your company network or VPN.

-## Current Implementation: AWS WAF IP Whitelisting
+## Current Implementation: Manual AWS WAF IP Whitelisting

-The CloudFormation template includes AWS WAF (Web Application Firewall) with IP-based access control.
+Due to limitations with HTTP API Gateway and CloudFormation, AWS WAF must be set up **manually after deployment** using the provided scripts.
 This allows you to specify which IP addresses or IP ranges can access your API.

 ## How It Works

+1. **Deploy API**: Deploy the API Gateway and Lambda using SAM
+2. **Run WAF Script**: Run the `setup-waf.sh` script to create and attach WAF
-1. **IP Set**: Defines allowed IP addresses/ranges in CIDR notation
+3. **IP Set**: Defines allowed IP addresses/ranges in CIDR notation
-2. **WAF Web ACL**: Blocks all traffic by default, allows only IPs in the IP Set
+4. **WAF Web ACL**: Blocks all traffic by default, allows only IPs in the IP Set
-3. **API Gateway Association**: WAF is attached to your API Gateway
+5. **API Gateway Association**: WAF is attached to your API Gateway

 ## Step 1: Find Your Company's Public IP Addresses